jrc03c/bee/readme.md

 #### `queen.hasBeenDestroyed`

-A boolean indicating whether or not the queen has been destroyed.
+A read-only boolean indicating whether or not the queen has been destroyed.

 #### `queen.hive`

 An array of `Drone` instances.
 These are called into action when the queen invokes her `emit` method.

+#### `queen.id`

+A read-only identifier string.

 #### `queen.isDead`